sigstore/sigstore-go/README.md

 ## Status

 `sigstore-go` is currently pre-1.0 and therefore does not guarantee a stable API.
-It does however pass the [`sigstore-conformance`](https://github.com/sigstore/sigstore-conformance) bundle verification test suite, and verification correctness is taken very seriously.
+It does however pass the [`sigstore-conformance`](https://github.com/sigstore/sigstore-conformance) verification test suite, and verification correctness is taken very seriously.

 ## Documentation